mjsottile/fsharp-dsl-example/presentation/index.md

 - Deconstructs value associated with instance into named variables
 - Type checker can catch non-exhaustive matches

-- *Much* more sophisticated than a fancy switch statement.
+- *Much* more sophisticated than a fancy switch statement

 ---